SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 The final step of of reconciliation is used so its possible to link asynchronous responses with the context of the message that triggered the request.
-For example, it could link a HTTP request input with its output as the `msg` is
+For example, it could link a HTTP request input with its output as the original `msg` object is preserved.
+The following shows this, where if a user makes a http request to the `/trigger` endpoint, it will start a SRV 4.1.1, and once the response is obtained it is sent to the http client that make the request to `/trigger`.
-preserved:

 ![dccboxed-receive context](images/dccboxed-receive-context.png)

+Please note, when the `msg` object is reconciled it is only shallow copied.
+E.g. if there are multiple `dccboxed-receive` nodes (see below), each could receive a copy of the same `msg.payload`, resulting in changes by one node in `msg.payload` being observed unexpectedly in a different flow.
+If a deep copy is required, this will need to be done in any of the nodes downstream from `dccboxed-receive`.

 It is also possible to have multiple `dccboxed-receive` nodes.
 This allows for responses of different service requests or alerts to be processed by different